-How about plumbing??
+How about plumbing?
 Get used to the facilities or lack there of.
 Yes, the only public bathroom in Polebridge is a 2 unit outhouse – one for men and one for women.
 But they do provide hand sanitizer.

 Some of the folks that arrived during these rushes stayed on and set up settlements in the meadows both on the east and west side of the North Fork River – now the western boundary of Glacier National Park.
 They lived off the land – hunting, trapping, farming, and picking up the occasional quick income job when it came along.

 The Forest Homestead Act of 1906 provided the opportunity for settlers in this area to acquire 160 acre plots to establish permanent settlements on both sides of the North Fork River.
-Many settlers took advantage of the Homestead Act and by 1910 when Glacier National Park was established there were 14 homestead claims on the west side of the North Fork River and 44 homestead claims on the east side of the North Fork River.
+Many settlers took advantage of the Homestead Act and by 1910, when Glacier National Park was established, there were 14 homestead claims on the west side of the North Fork River and 44 homestead claims on the east side of the North Fork River.

 Most of the homesteaders were hunters and trappers and worked seasonal jobs with the Park Service and National Forest Service.
-These jobs consisted of being cooks, fire lookouts, forest fire fighters, and packers.
+These jobs consisted of cooks, fire lookouts, forest fire fighters, and packers.
 One homesteader, Kid Fredericks, a former prize fighter, built a log gymnasium and ran a boxing camp for local youth hopefuls.
-And another homesteader, George Grubb (originally from Texas), added log cabin building and bootlegging to supplement his trapping income.
+Another homesteader, George Grubb (originally from Texas), added log cabin building and bootlegging to supplement his trapping income.

 In 1913, a 400′ pole bridge was constructed by the homesteaders over the North Fork River; however, it only lasted one season.
 The pole bridge was rebuilt in 1916 by Flathead County.
 Construction of a road on the west side of the North Fork River began in 1913 and was completed in 1915.
 The completion of this road led to more homesteading claims on the west side of the North Fork River.

 Adair’s Mercantile was more than a supply store, grocer, and post office, it was the community meeting place.
-It was where homesteaders in the area would stop to eat on their all day trip to Belton (now West Glacier).
+It was where homesteaders in the area would stop to eat on their all-day trip to Belton (now West Glacier).
 Adair owned the store until just after WWII.
 Ben Rover purchased it in 1943 and operated it for several years.

 Adair’s original homestead had 3 other buildings on it – an ice-house, a shop, and a barn.
 The barn burned to the ground during the Red Bench Fire of 1988.
 The buildings on Adair’s homestead make up the W. L. Adair General Mercantile Historic District and was placed on the National Registry of Historic Places in 1986.
 Inside, The Merc still bears the hand-hewed logs by Bill Adair.

-The Polebridge Mercantile, or known as The Merc, was purchased by Dan Kaufman in 1991, a third generation baker from Idaho.
+The Polebridge Mercantile, known as The Merc, was purchased by Dan Kaufman in 1991, a third generation baker from Idaho.
 He established a bakery in The Merc which is now the feature of the Polebridge Mercantile.
 After 15 years, Dan sold The Merc but the legacy of his recipes has lived on through subsequent owners.
-It is currently owned by a Kalispell, MT native, Will Hammerquist, and the unique bakery still exists.
+It is currently owned by a Kalispell, MT native, Will Hammerquist, and this unique bakery still exists.

-The bakery produces many different kind of pastries – both breakfast sweet rolls and lunch savory rolls.
+It produces many different kind of pastries – both breakfast sweet rolls and lunch savory rolls.
 They also have a wide variety of cookies, bars, and desserts.
 A very unique experience indeed.